 Endoscopic thoracic sympathectomy (ETS):

 This is a surgical procedure in which certain nerves that control the sweat glands in the palms are cut.
-This procedure is usually considered only when other treatments are not effective, due to possible side effects.
+This procedure is usually only considered if other treatments are not effective, due to possible side effects.

 Laser therapy:

-This method uses laser beams to destroy the sweat glands, especially effective for the armpits.
+In this method, laser beams are used to destroy the sweat glands, especially effective for the armpits.

 Microwave therapy: